Comparing Powers of Edge Ideals: Applications to Ideal Containment Questions

 Next, we explore additional terms in the symbolic defect sequence.
 Our general approach is to rely on the decomposition described in Corollary \ref{thm:sorta}.
 In the parlance of our work, the symbolic defect is the size of a minimal generating set for the ideal $(D(t))$.
-Observe that in general this is not the same as computing the cardinality of the set $D(t)$, as there may be monomials in $D(t)$ which are divisible by other monomials in the set.
-Thus, our goal is to determine the cardinality of the subset $D'(t)$ of $D(t)$ which forms a minimal generating set of $(D(t))$.
+When $n+2\le t\le 2n+1$, the elements of $D(t)$ have degree equal to $2t-1$ by Proposition \ref{prop:alphas}, so it suffices to count them.